Reviewed by: Eleanor Fairford, Full Governing Body, 26th September 2022

 - The Designated Safeguarding Lead (DSL) with responsibility for safeguarding is a member of the senior leadership team.

-- All staff have undertaken the appropriate safeguarding training.
+- All staff and governors have undertaken the appropriate safeguarding training.

 - A nominated governor will have responsibility for liaising with the DSL, the LA and partner agencies.